dqbd/ts-math-evaluate/thesis/text/implementation/4_division.md

 $$\label{eq:euclidean-division}
   x = y\cdot q + r \qquad \text{if } 0 \le r < |b|$$

 The Euclidean algorithm finds the quotient and the remainder using repeated subtraction as seen in [\[lst:euclidean-division\]](#lst:euclidean-division).
 The `DivisionResult` contains both the temporary quotient and remainder values passed to the next iteration.
 The `EuclideanDivision` generic type first checks if the remainder is greater than or equal to the divisor.
-If that is the case, the quotient is incremented by one using `AddInt` generic type and the remainder is subtracted by the divisor using `SubDigit`.
+If that is the case, the quotient is incremented by one using the `AddInt` generic type and the remainder is subtracted by the divisor using `SubDigit`.
 The process is repeated until the remainder is less than the divisor, at which point the computed quotient and remainder are returned.

 <div class="listing">